-The WHS (MPS) Regulation requires that mine operators conduct a risk assessment to identify all aspects of risk to health and safety associated with roads or other vehicle operating areas.
+The WHS (MPS) Regulation requires mine operators to conduct a risk assessment to identify all aspects of risk to health and safety associated with roads or other vehicle operating areas.

 Due to the complex nature of vehicle interaction hazards and how vehicle interaction controls can be dependent on/interfere with each other, a standard risk assessment approach is likely to be inadequate.
-This TRG has been developed to assist with the development of site risk assessments addressing vehicle interactions by providing a clear and effective structure with specific inputs to be considered.
+This TRG has been developed to assist with developing site risk assessments addressing vehicle interactions by providing a clear and effective structure with specific inputs to be considered.